-Employees will be reimbursed for actual child care expenses where care is required for authorized overtime at a rate of eight dollars (\$8.00) per hour for one child, plus \$2.00 per hour for each additional child up to a maximum of one hundred dollars (\$100.00) per day.
+Employees will be reimbursed for actual dependent child care expenses where care is required for work outside of the core office hours as described in Article 8.01 (a) at a rate of eight dollars (\$8.00) per hour for one child, plus two dollars (\$2.00) per hour for each additional child up to a maximum of one hundred dollars (\$100.00) per day.
+Receipts must be provided for reimbursement of child care expenses.